 UV radiation damages skin through two distinct mechanisms that compound over time.
 UVB rays cause the acute damage you can see immediately — sunburn, redness, inflammation.
 UVA rays penetrate deeper and cause the slow, cumulative damage you don't notice until years later: collagen breakdown, elastin degradation, hyperpigmentation, and uneven texture.

 Both matter.
 Both require broad-spectrum protection.
 And the damage is permanent — each unprotected exposure adds to a lifetime total that eventually becomes visible aging.
 This is not hypothetical.
 It's documented in dermatology research across decades of longitudinal studies.
+For women in perimenopause, UV protection matters even more: declining estrogen accelerates photoaging and increases susceptibility to hyperpigmentation.

 A landmark 2013 study in the Annals of Internal Medicine tracked participants over 4.5 years and found that daily broad-spectrum sunscreen use resulted in 24% less skin aging compared to discretionary use.
 A separate Australian study found that consistent daily SPF use measurably reduced the development of melanoma over a 10-year period.
 The evidence is unambiguous — SPF is not optional skincare.
 It's preventive medicine.